 Your stove needs air to burn the fuel.
-This air is supplied through an opening along the inside front of the stove, above the top of the window (Primary) and the small holes on the two-tiered deflecting plate on the top inside of the stove.
+This air is supplied through an opening along the underneath left side, front of the stove (Primary) and the small holes on the tube on the top inside of the stove.
 (Secondary).
-The secondary air supply is fed from a large air channel at the back of the stove.
+The secondary air supply is fed from two small air channels at the back of the stove.